Amsterdam/zaken-frontend/cypress/README.md

 ## Global variables

 Global Cypress variables can be found in `cypress.json` in the root of the project.
-You can acces them by using: `Cypress.env("testUserEmail")`.
+You can acces them by using: `Cypress.env("emailPm")`.

 ## Credentials or secrets